terrycojones/daudin/README.md

 [a Python RPN calculator](https://github.com/terrycojones/rpnpy/) that lets you put anything onto the stack and operate on it, so I've been thinking about very general and syntactically easy use of Python like this, but in the context of a stack, not the shell.
+I also wrote [pystdin](https://github.com/terrycojones/pystdin) to allow you to easily process standard input in Python, without having to do so much typing.

 With Derek's two provocative questions burning brightly in my mind, I started thinking about how to write a shell that was all Python, with the